 Evolution of the Coca Cola/Pepsi Can

-Looking through the cluttered history of the fizzy drinks cans of both companies, the logo changes and evolutions become even more apparent.
+Looking through the cluttered history of the soda can designs of both companies, the logo changes and evolutions become even more apparent.

 The logo on Pepsi’s first can is completely different to that on the last can.
 It also appears that in 1990, whoever was responsible for designing Pepsi’s cans bumped their head and created some sort of discotheque styled graphical monstrosity.

 On looking at Coca Cola’s history of cans, their recognisable type based logo is ever present, as are their brand colours: